origin-ale/BachelorThesis/README.md

 My bachelor thesis on symplectic geometry.
-Thesis has been uploaded on October 16th, but I will also include the presentation slides in this repo.
-I might also update the LaTeX sources to make them more readable some time in the future.
+Thesis was uploaded on October 16th 2024 and slides were presented on October 30th.
+I might update the LaTeX sources to make them more readable some time in the future.

 **Abstract**